linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 \frac {\begin{array}{l l} \mathrm {b a d} & \mathrm {g o o d} \\ 0 & 5 0 0 \\ - x & - x \\ + 5 x & \\ 4 x & 5 0 0 - x \end{array} }
 $$

-■ With insurance, Claire gets $400 with certainty.
+■ With insurance, Claire gets \$400 with certainty.

-Without insurance, he would have  $500 with probability 0.8, and$ 0 with probability 0.2 – the same expected value.
+Without insurance, he would have  \$500 with probability 0.8, and\$ 0 with probability 0.2 – the same expected value.

 # Another Example: Car Insurance